brianhigh/OpsReportCardBook/OpsReportCard.md

 archive.

-True story: A friend in NYC worked at a site where all automated processes sent their output as email to <root@the-company-domain>.
-"root" was a mailing list that went to all the sysadmins in the company.
+True story: A friend in NYC worked at a site where all automated processes sent their output as email to [root@the-company-domain](mailto:root@the-company-domain). "root" was a mailing list that went to all the sysadmins in the company.
 It was a constant flood of messages.
 Sysadmins at this company literally could not read email.
 No amount of filtering would be enough.
 As a result, the sysadmins for this company used their personal email accounts for all communication, even stuff that was work-related.
 What company was this?
 A major email provider that is no longer in business.
 (I wonder what other bad decisions helped put them out of business?)

 ## E. Fleet Management Processes

 ### 19. Is there a database of all machines?

 Every site should know what machines it has.
 The database should store at least some basic attributes: OS, RAM, disk size, IP address,